 Know the four locations that pull content for translation

 Translation Management contains all the main pages and posts.
 You can select which ones you’d like to translate in which language(s).

 Media translation contains the media pieces from your website which you can select for translation if necessary.

 String translation is where the menus of your site live and are translated.
 They are not included in the page structure in WPML and need to be sent separately through the strings menu.
-String translations are essentially all the buttons and UI on your site.
+String translations are essential for all the buttons and UI on your site.
 This section is often overlooked.
-When you get your translation back, if you notice text on your website is not translated, more often than not, it is in the strings section.
+When you get your translation back if you notice text on your website is not translated, more often than not, it is in the strings section.